hary/hary.github.com/en/_posts/2015-01-24-virtualbox.md

     /dev/sda4       480006142 488396799   8390658     4G  5 Extended
     /dev/sda5       480006144 488396799   8390656     4G 82 Linux swap / Solaris

-I know, it's old laptop the disk only 250G, but it's been great to have it.
+I know, it's an old laptop, the disk is only 250G, but it's been great to have it.

 Okay, let's cut to the chase.